Kiruba2602/Kiruba2602/README.md

 - 👋 Hi, I’m Kirubakaran
 - 👀 I’m interested in Cloud emerging/related technologies.
-- 🌱 I’m currently learning AWS Certified Cloud Practitioner.
+- 🌱 I’m certified as an AWS Cloud Practitioner.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @kirubakaran260202@gmail.com

 <!---
 Kiruba2602/Kiruba2602 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.